 Part B details your medical history and your GP details including previous GP's.
-Please read the accompanying notes before and when you full in this part.
+Please read the accompanying notes before and when you fill in this part.

 You will also be required to sign a declaration, agreeing to arrange for a suitably qualified GMC registered Doctor to provide factual information to the police about any relevant medical conditions related to your suitability to possess a firearm or shotgun.
+Your GP will share your records with the Police and so you must sign a confidentiality statement included in the application form.

 Part C is all about declaring any past offences.
-As previously stated, any offence involving conviction must be included but don't include fixed penalty notices or any parking offences.
+As previously stated, any offence involving conviction must be included but don't include fixed penalty notices or any parking offences, unless you are a habitual offender.
+The Police will check as habitual offending does show a flagrant disregard for the rules and authority.
 It is very important that you answer as best as you can here as all it takes is a quick interrogation of the Police National Computer to see if your admissions are in fact accurate.